0xBeppo/0xBeppo/README.md

 $ whoami
 ```
 Hello world!
 My name is Markel Elorza and I'm a Computer Science Engineer.
-Currently studiyng a Master Degree on Cyber Security as a pasionate of this world.
+I'm currently studying for a Master's degree in Cybersecurity as a cybersecurity enthusiast.

 ```bash
 $ find www -name Blogs -user beppo 2>/dev/null